acapet/OmexdiaCalibrationPackage/OmexCal_MinimalRun.md

 Example of use
 ==============

 In this example we consider steady-state model simulations.
 Since the model is deterministic, one set of value for parameters (which includes boundary conditions), provides a unique model solution.
 The global variable `parSta` has to be defined, since it is used inside auxiliary functions.
 It contains the full parameter list given in [Utils/OmexCal\_BasicSetup.R](Utils/OmexCal_BasicSetup.R).
-Later on, during calibration procedure, the value in [Utils/OmexCal\_BasicSetup.R](Utils/OmexCal_BasicSetup.R) will be use as starting point value for teh calibration of individual parameters.
+Later on, during calibration procedure, the values given in [Utils/OmexCal\_BasicSetup.R](Utils/OmexCal_BasicSetup.R) will be used as starting points for the calibration of individual parameters.

 ``` r
 # local copy of the global parameter vector